6 Important Things to Do Before Buying a Home in Italy - Discover Northern Italy

 A few years ago, my husband and I bought a 5,000-square-foot house in northern Italy’s Piemonte region with my sister and her husband for 70,000 Euros.
 And we’ve spent the last couple of years renovating the house from top to bottom.
 Before getting to the renovation stage, it’s important to know a few things about buying property in Italy.

-I’ve learned from firsthand experience that these five things need to be done before you move ahead with your Italy dream house purchase.
+Aside from actually coming to see the house in person (a must!), I’ve learned from firsthand experience that these six things need to be done before you move ahead with your Italy dream house purchase.

 Please Note: I am not an expert on Italian real estate law.
 I’m sharing what I’ve learned about buying a home in Italy after having done it myself.